In last month’s Classic Bike I wrote a bit about Rudge gearboxes as part of the feature I’m doing on restoring a 1937 Special.

 Now you can lift the selector camplate clear and slide the gears out of the box as a set, again watching out for runaway rollers.

-There are rollers inside the kickstart shaft, the high gear bearing and inside the sleeve gear on early models (the ’37 boxes have plain bushes here) there is also a hardened spacer between the two sets of rollers in the sleeve gear.
-I had a puzzle with my bike because with the rollers and spacer fitted there was room at the end as though the spacer was too narrow although a witness mark indicated it was the right size.
-A query on the highly recommended ‘Real Rudge Enthusiasts’ website (don’t ask; schisms occur in all clubs and the reasons are no concern of mine but suffice to say the Real Rudge site is free to join and offers free downloads of parts books etc whereas the Rudge Enthusiasts Club is an official owners club which requires club membership to access information) revealed that the rollers supplied by the parts scheme are slightly shorter than standard Rudge ones.
+There are rollers inside the kickstart shaft, the high gear bearing and inside the sleeve gear on early models (the ’37-on boxes have plain bushes here) there is also a hardened spacer between the two sets of rollers in the sleeve gear.
+I had a puzzle with my bike because with the rollers and this spacer fitted, there was still room at the end, as though the spacer was too narrow – although a witness mark indicated it was the right size.
+A query on the highly recommended ‘Real Rudge Enthusiasts’ website (don’t ask; schisms occur in all clubs and the reasons are no concern of mine but suffice to say the Real Rudge site is free to join and offers free downloads of parts books etc whereas the Rudge Enthusiasts Club is an official owners club which requires club membership to access information/parts clb spares scheme etc) revealed that the rollers supplied by the parts scheme are slightly shorter than standard Rudge ones.
 I got around it by making a new spacer from titanium and hardening it, fingers crossed it seems to be okay so far.

 The Rudge gearbox is symmetrical through a diagonal line.
 In first, the two pinions top right engage and the two bottom left have to separate far enough that the dogs on the sliding pinion are well clear of the mating holes in the outside gear.
 In top, it is these two that are mated while the top right pair separate.
 The aim is to position the screwed bush (and therefore the camplate) so that in both gears, the mesh and separation is the same, in other words the selector is completely centralised.
 If you adjust too far off-centre one way, the separated gears will not be far enough apart and the dogs may catch, engaging both first and top at once and locking the gearbox…nasty.
 If you adjust it too far the other way, the dogs bottom in the holes before the detent plunger has clicked into its notch and it will jump out of gear.
 So it is pretty important to get it right.